MaximDevoir/enum-bug/README.md

 });
 ```

-By executing the code in an environment that contains this enumeration bug (i.e. Internet Explorer 8 and below), the result will be
+By executing the code in an environment that contains an object enumeration bug (i.e. Internet Explorer 8 and below), the result will be

 ```python
 // console